mothur/mothur.github.io/_wiki/mothur_v.1.13.0.md

 analysis](Costello_stool_analysis).

 In addition, we are grateful for the questions, suggestions, and bug reports that have been trickling in.
-You\'ll notice that many of the feature updates listed below are the requests of people on the mothur forum.
+You'll notice that many of the feature updates listed below are the requests of people on the mothur forum.
 We have also added several calculators for measuring community evenness and expanded the options for 8 different functions.
 In the last release we provided a wrapper for [clearcut](clearcut), which required you to have a separate clearcut executable.
 From here out, this is no longer necessary as clearcut is hard-wired into mothur.
-We\'re looking forward to doing the same thing with CatchAll and Metastats.
+We're looking forward to doing the same thing with CatchAll and Metastats.
 As always, please keep the praise, complaints, suggestions, and 6 packs coming.